fyarkiy/InternetShop/README.md

 *Implementation details*

 - Injector is used across all Dao and Service classes
-- Dao has two implementations - internal storage (class Storage) and JDBC implementation of working with mySQL DB.
+- Dao has JDBC implementation - working with mySQL DB.
-To shift working with internal Storage, you need to set Annotation
-@Dao for all DaoImpl classes and Storage and remove @Dao from ...DaoJdbcImpl classes;
 - Security:  implementing hash and salt (SHA-512 algorithm) to store passwords in DataBase ;
  - Roles: two roles (Admin and User) were defined with different access rights.